Houdini 20.5 Nodes TOP nodes

 • The first type of scheduling runs an instance of Houdini on a local submission machine that coordinates the PDG cook on the farm and waits until the cook has completed.
 This allows you to cook the entire TOP graph, only part of the TOP graph, or a specific node.

-With this scheduling type, the node also schedules one main job with a task for each work item generated, and if necessary, schedules a second Message Queue (MQ) job to run the MQ server that receives the work item results over the network.
+With this scheduling type, the node also schedules a job for each work item generated, and if necessary, schedules a second Message Queue (MQ) job to run the MQ server that receives the work item results over the network.
 For more information on MQ, see the Message Queue section below.

 • The second type of scheduling uses Submit Graph As Job.

 With this scheduling type, the node schedules a hython session that opens up the current .hip file and cooks the entire TOP network.
-If the TOP network uses the Deadline scheduler node(s), then another job might also be scheduled on the farm, and that job will follow the scheduling behavior mentioned above.
+If the TOP network uses the Deadline scheduler node(s), then additional jobs might also be scheduled on the farm, and those jobs will follow the scheduling behavior mentioned above.

 PDGDeadline plugin